rolancon/peano/README.md

-# peono
+# Peano
-Peono numbers and math
+Peano numbers and math